 120th Day Celebration

 On the 120th day of pregnancy, family and close friends are invited to rejoice.
 The celebration is to honor the mother and offer her loving support.
 Everyone gathers to meditate, chant, and reflect on the reality that a soul is entering her womb.
 This celebration also offers prayers for the woman’s spiritual, mental, and physical well-being so that she may inspire, teach, and guide her child.
 There is no defined criteria for this celebration, however, often the mother-to-be sits on a beautifully decorated place of honor.
 Throughout the celebration, the community chants, meditates, and shares uplifting songs.
 Often someone will narrate an inspiring story.
-Guests bring presents to personally honor her.
-They pledge to support and inspire her, so she can relax, feel secure, and focus on the child growing within her.
-The celebration is cozy and often deeply moving for all.
-The celebration closes with everyone sharing a delicious, nutritious meal.
+Guests bring gifts to personally honor her.
+They offer their support and inspiration, so she can relax, feel secure, and focus on the child growing within her.
+The celebration is cozy and often deeply moving for all, ending with everyone sharing a delicious, nutritious meal.

 Adapted from www.kundaliniwomen.org